General Insurance Privacy Notice

 Special categories of data and criminal convictions

-We may also need to collect special categories of data from you, such as information about health, in order to perform our contractual obligations to you.
-The lawful basis on which we can do this is that the processing is necessary for reasons of substantial public interest relating to insurance.
+We may also need to collect special categories of data from you, such as information about health, personal data revealing racial or ethnic origin, religious or philosophical beliefs or trade union membership and generic data.
 We may also collect information on criminal convictions which we may share with third parties.
 The lawful basis on which we can do this is that the processing is necessary for reasons of substantial public interest relating to insurance.

 Who we pass your personal data to